 With proper soil testing and analysis, one can determine the ideal mixture of seeds and fertiliser for a particular soil.
 Soil analysis provides an index of nutrient availability and evaluates the fertility status of the land.

 The analysis results help outline a specific hydroseeding strategy.
 This plan can be tailored-fit for the soil and its revegetation.

 Without conducting an initial analysis of the soil, one may run the risk of over-fertilisation.
 This immediate effect can eventually lead to water pollution, nutrient leaching, and further environmental contamination.

 A Connecticut highway worker by the name of Maurice Mandell discovered hydroseeding while working on the steep embankments of the expressway in the 50s.

-Charles Finn, having previously designed the first straw mulch blower, took this idea and developed it into what is now known as the ‘Hydroseeder.’
+Charles Finn, having designed the first straw mulch blower previously, took this idea and developed it into what is now known as the ‘Hydroseeder.’

-Since the technique of hydroseeding was discovered in the 1950s, it has been referred to as many things and has many common variants such as hydroseed, hydro seeding, spray grass and hydraulic seeding.
+Since the technique of hydroseeding was discovered in the 1950s, it has been referred to as many things.
+It has many common variants such as hydroseed, hydroseeding, spray grass and hydraulic seeding.

 Call us on 1300 192 613SA – Head Office7 Senna RoadWingfield, South Australia 5013PO Box 2301, Regency Park, SA 5942